Colorado Springs Divorce Mediation Lawyers

 Partner and member attorneys Matthew B. Drexler and Teresa A. Drexler serve a unique role as private mediators where two parties may retain either of their services in the role of mediator.
 With over 100+ years of combined experience in family law practice and civil litigation, not to mention their own personal experience with divorce and custody plans, the Drexlers are certainly qualified and uniquely situated to serve as neutral mediators.

 Contact either Matthew B. Drexler or Teresa A. Drexler if you are in need of representation at mediation or if you want to recommend or suggest either one be utilized as a neutral mediator in your divorce, custody, or family law case.
-Drexler Law’s professional Mediation rates are reasonable, and they don’t infuse conflict where none exists.
+Drexler Law’s professional mediation rates are reasonable, and they don’t infuse conflict where none exists.
 The Drexlers aren’t your typical family law attorneys; they don’t push clients to get divorced or separated.
 After going through their own divorces, Matt and Teresa recognize the value of a couple’s genuine attempt to explore reconciliation through counseling or other resources.
-However, when those good faith efforts stall or the couple simply realizes that their marriage is irretrievably broken, or perhaps the parties desire more information about their legal rights and the divorce process early on, Matt and Teresa are here to help.
+However, when those good faith efforts stall or the parties simply realize that their marriage is irretrievably broken, or perhaps the parties desire more information about their legal rights and the divorce process early on, Matt and Teresa are here to help.

 Benefits of Mediation in Colorado